 - Investors and treaty traders E-1/E-2: Visas are available for treaty traders (E-1) and treaty investors (E-2) who meet the stringent criteria involved for successful applicants.

-- L-1: The L-1 visa is a visa option for intercompany transfers between a non U.S. company and its parent, child or sister company within the United States.
+- L-1: The L-1 visa is a visa option for intercompany transfers between a non-U.S. company and its parent, child or sister company within the United States or a U.S. parent company and its foreign offices.
 L-1 visas are often used by companies to expand operations into the United States by sending experienced managers and other executives to oversee the expansion.

 - E-3 for Australian professionals: E-3 visas are available to Australian professionals in specialty occupations that require at least a bachelor’s degree and theoretical and practical application of a body of knowledge in their fields.
 E-3 visas also require legitimate offers of employment to fill positions that qualify as specialty occupations, as well as possession of adequate credentials.

 Contact Ware | Immigration